exercism/python/exercises/concept/strings/.docs/instructions.md

 ## 2. Change a message's loglevel.

-Implement a function that replaces a log line's current log level with a new one:
+Implement the `change_log_level` function to replace a log line's current log level with a new one:

 ```python
 >>> change_log_level("[INFO]: Fatal Error.", "ERROR")